 Although acute GvHD is unpleasant, and can sometimes be severe, it is also a sign that your new immune system is attacking any lymphoma cells left in your body after high-dose treatment.

 Chronic GvHD generally develops more than 100 days after your transplant.
 It is most likely to develop in the first year after your transplant, but it can happen later.
 It affects around half of all people who experienced acute GvHD but it can develop even if you didn’t have acute GvHD.

 Chronic GvHD most often affects the mouth, skin, gut and liver.
 It can also affect other areas, such as your eyes, joints, lungs and genitals.
 The features of chronic GvHD are different from those of acute.

 - skin rashes, flaking or itchy skin, changes in skin tone or texture, tightening of the skin

 - thinning of your hair

-- diarrhoea, nausea or unexplained weight loss.
+- indigestion, diarrhoea, nausea, vomiting or unexplained weight loss.